HarrisonSlater/Harri.SchoolDemoAPI.BlazorWASM/src/Tests/Harri.SchoolDemoAPI.BlazorWASM.Tests.UI.E2E/README.md

 dotnet test

+Also set "headless": false in specflow.actions.json to launch the full browser for debugging

- By default SchoolDemoBaseUrl points to https://localhost:7144
+ By default SchoolDemoBaseUrl in appsettings.json points to https://localhost:7144